MLHale/GenCyber-web-content/day1/github-primer.md

 The updated content is now reflected in the peer's repository.
 It will be something like this:
 >![finalupdate](../img/primer/forkupdatefinal.png)

+Now return the favor to your peer.
+Help them fork your hello-world repository and make a pull request to you.

 And that is one way you can collaborate using Github.